Compiled by: Cheree Steward

 Lake Trafford (Near Immokalee)

 Located about 30 miles southeast of Fort Myers, in Immokalee, 1500-acre Lake Trafford is also regarded as a good “numbers” lake for black crappie.
-Recent sampling indicates that the record numbers of young crappie biologists collected two years ago are now 8-9 inches long and should provide additional keepers this year.
-Anglers may catch the occasional small bass while crappie fishing and should remember that the regulation for bass is 18” minimum to give stocked bass an opportunity to grow large enough to spawn.
+Recent sampling indicates that the record numbers of young crappie biologists collected three years ago are now 8-9 inches long and should provide additional keepers this year.
+Anglers may catch the occasional small bass while crappie fishing and should remember that the regulation for bass is 18 inches minimum to give stocked bass an opportunity to grow large enough to spawn.
 (Largemouth bass survival rates were very good from the restocking program in 2009/2010 and natural reproduction is occurring in the lake.)
-Biologist Ralph LaPrairie (561-625-5122) recommends drifting minnows early or late in the day and if you can’t locate schooling crappie in the middle, try jigs and minnows along the vegetated shoreline.
+Biologist Ralph LaPrairie (561-625-5122) recommends drifting minnows early or late in the day and, if you can’t locate schooling crappie in the middle, try jigs and minnows along the vegetated shoreline.
 The crappie are always moving in Trafford.